thomas-lehmann-private/hyperion-task-processor/docs/taskgroup.md

           println 'hello world 3!'
 ```

+!!! warning
-**Please note**: Also the variables are not specified here they are given.
+    Also the variables are not specified here they are given.
     It means that the stdout of the tasks is always stored.
 If you don't specify
     the variable yourself then name of the task variable is always "default".
     Running tasks in parallel the situation is unfavorable since you cannot always
     rely on which value will be written into the variable except you control
     the order of the execution like shown in the example.
 For that situation a warning
     is logged by the tool to inform you that you have duplicate variable names.

     Of course this also will happen if you specify the same name for variables yourself
     multiple times.